leeza007/RebirthGuard/readme.md

 ## The Windows EXE Runtime Protection Library (x64)

 RebirthGuard is the Windows user-level Protection library written on C.

 This library is based on *__Section remapping__* technique.

 In this project, *__Rebirth__* is meaning *__Section remap__* and *__Force page protection__*.

-Developed with Windows 10 1909 / Visual Studio Community 2017.
+Developed with Windows 10 version 1909 / Visual Studio Community 2017.

 ## Capabilites: